cj2001/nodes2021_kg_workshop/README.md

 ## Quick links for the workshop

 - [Google Colab](https://colab.research.google.com/)
-  - Note that this means **you will need a Google account** to use this.
+  - Note that this means **you will need a Google account** to use this!
 - [Neo4j Sandbox](https://dev.neo4j.com/sandbox)
 - [Neo4j Blank Graph Data Science Sandbox](https://dev.neo4j.com/blank_gds_sandbox)